How FICO Credit Scores Are Calculated

-Since we live in an automated society, it's not surprising that your ability to repay your mortgage boils down to a single number.
+Since we live in an automated society, it should come as no surprise that your ability to repay your mortgage comes down to just one number.

-- Balances on your Credit Cards - How many accounts do you hold?
+- Credit Card Balances - How many accounts?
 How much do you owe on your accounts?

-- Inquiries on Your Credit - How many times have lenders pulled your credit report for the purpose of lending you money?
+- Inquiries on Your Credit - How many times have lenders pulled your credit for the purpose of giving you a loan?

 Not just for qualifying

-FICO scores are used for more than just determining whether or not you qualify for a mortgage.
-Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.
+Did you know?
+FICO scores affect more than your ability to get a loan.
+They also affect your interest rate.
+Higher scores indicate you are a better credit risk, and thus may qualify for a better mortgage rate.

-Armed with this info, you'll be a more informed consumer and you'll be better positioned to get the most favorable mortgage.
+Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to get the right mortgage for you.

 Curious about your credit score?
 Call us at (310) 373-7406.